top of page

 🔄 How to Replace Your Strings

-Swapping out strings might seem intimidating at first, but it’s a skill every guitarist should know.
+Swapping out strings might seem intimidating at first.
+However, it’s a skill every guitarist should learn.
 Here’s a quick overview:

 1. Loosen the old strings and remove them.

-2. Clean your fretboard while the strings are off (optional but recommended).
+2. Clean your fretboard while the strings are off (this is optional but highly recommended).

 3. Insert the new string into the bridge and tuning post.